What Are 6 Benefits of Retelling Nursery Rhymes?

 I like the innocent repetition of nursery rhymes.
 Repeating rhymes provides numerous and varied learning opportunities for early learners, and it’s fun!
 Think of the memorable moments you will create… the smiles and laughter you’ll share with your child or class!

-“Research has found that when a child knows eight or more nursery rhymes by heart, at the age of 4, that they are usually one of the best at reading and spelling in their class by the age of 8!”
+“Research has found that when a child knows eight or more nursery rhymes by heart, at the age of 4, they are usually one of the best at reading and spelling in their class by the age of 8!”
 Little Signers Club.

 • develop speaking and listening skills